charmoniumQ/PROBE/docs/publications/benchmark_suite/README.md

 For each publication selected by the literature review, if it is a secondary study, we augment the set with the primary studies on which the secondary study is based.
 In the augmented set, we aggregate all benchmarks that were used to evaluate the performance of provenance collectors.
-THe benchmarks genrally programs like `tar xvf` that manipulate a large number of files.
+The benchmarks generally programs like `tar xvf` that manipulate a large number of files.

 We excluded benchmarks for which we could not even find the original program (e.g., TextTransfer), benchmarks that were not available for Linux (e.g., Internet Explorer), benchmarks with a graphical component (e.g., Notepad++), and benchmarks with an interactive component (e.g., GNU Midnight Commander).
 We used Nix package manager to build the software environment, so the environment is buildable on many different platforms[^nix-footnote].